exasol/script-languages/google-cloud-build/README.md

     3. set config variables in .env/env.yaml
     4. ./setup.sh

-Please note that the setup needs to be done for each repository (e.g. script-languagges and script-languages-release)
+Please note that the setup needs to be done for each repository (e.g. script-languages and script-languages-release)
 ## Usage

 The following Triggers get created: